nojorada/ffDiaporama/readme.txt

-This fork of ffDiaporama is a further developed version from Gerd Kokerbeck for Win and was patched by Norbert Raschka for Linux Manjaro with Qt6 and now also for ffmpeg>7
+This fork of ffDiaporama is a further developed version from Gerd Kokerbeck for Win and was patched by Norbert Raschka for Linux Manjaro with Qt6 and now and now with a big help from Gerd also for ffmpeg>7

 ffDiaporama is a tools to make diaporama as video